Points to Note when Trekking at Bukit Timah Nature Reserve

 Keep to Designated Paths

 1. Do not walk on closed paths with "No Entry" signs.
 Conservation efforts are going on to grow trees on the paths to prevent soil erosion.
 But many seedlings were killed by trespassers.
 Some hillside paths are prone to falling trees due to soil erosion, caused by heavy rains in recent months, and are closed off for safety.
+If you like nature, protect it.

 2. Do stay on designated paths as there may be snakes (some venomous) and big ants that really bite in the bushes.
-For pregnant women and people with medical conditions, do stay on the main path, which is accessible by ambulance, and avoid going on the hillside paths.
+For pregnant women and people with medical conditions, do stay on the main path, which is accessible by ambulance, and avoid going onto the hillside trails.
 Due to the large number of steps, a medical team may take longer to reach and fetch any unwell person to the ambulance and then to a hospital, thus, delaying critical treatments.

 Plan Your Visit